 Tubal Ligation for Women

-With this type of sterilization procedure, the fallopian tubes are blocked with a ring or burned or clipped shut.
+In tubal ligation, the fallopian tubes are blocked with a ring or burned or clipped shut.
 Portions of the tube can even be removed.
-This procedure is typically performed under general anesthesia in a hospital.
-It can be done via a laparoscopy or a mini-laparotomy.
+This procedure is typically performed with the patient under general anesthesia in a hospital.
+It can be done by laparoscopy or a mini-laparotomy.

-For a laparoscopy the surgeon makes a small incision through the abdomen and inserts a special instrument called a laparoscope to view the pelvic region and tubes.
+For a laparoscopy, the surgeon makes a small incision through the abdomen and inserts a laparoscope to view the pelvic region and tubes.
 He or she then closes the tubes using clips, tubal rings or electrocoagulation (using an electric current to cauterize and destroy a portion of the tube).

 The patient can usually go home the same day and resume intercourse as soon as it’s comfortable.
-Risks include pain, bleeding, infection and other postsurgical complications, as well as an ectopic pregnancy—where the egg implants in the tubes instead of in the uterus.
+Risks include pain, bleeding, infection and other postsurgical complications, as well as an ectopic pregnancy—in which an egg implants in the tubes instead of in the uterus.

 During a mini-laparotomy, the surgeon makes a small incision (about two inches long) and ties and cuts the tubes without the use of a viewing instrument.
 In general, mini-laparotomy is a good choice for women who undergo sterilization right after childbirth.
 Patients usually need a few days to recover and can resume intercourse after consulting with their doctors.

-Often tubal ligation is done right after birth, especially C-section births, since the woman is already in the hospital undergoing surgery.
+Often tubal ligation is done immediately after birth, especially C-section births, since the woman is already in the hospital and undergoing surgery.
 This option has the advantage of being very discreet.

 Vasectomy for Men

-During a vasectomy the testicles and scrotum are cleaned with an antiseptic and possibly shaved.
-You may also be given an oral or intravenous (IV) medicine to reduce anxiety and make you sleepy.
+During a vasectomy, the testicles and scrotum are cleaned with an antiseptic and possibly shaved.
+You may also be given an oral or intravenous medicine to reduce anxiety and make you sleepy.